kwarrick/kwarrick.github.io/content/posts/ruby-fiddle-1-9-3.md

 tags: ["ruby", "fiddle", "error"]
 ---

-After watching Peter Cooper's <i>Ruby Trick Shots</i> I wanted to experiment with loading dynamic libraries in Ruby as he demoed.
+After watching Peter Cooper's _Ruby Trick Shots_ I wanted to experiment with loading dynamic libraries in Ruby as he demoed.

-Maddeningly, when I tried to require `fiddle`, Ruby was throwing a LoadError:
+Maddeningly, when I tried to require `fiddle`, Ruby was throwing a `LoadError`:

 ```txt
 LoadError: cannot load such file -- fiddle